 This indicator evaluates the abundance and trends of the 22 Chinook salmon populations by measuring the number of natural-origin adult fish on the spawning grounds of five Puget Sound regions.
 Abundance estimates here do not include hatchery-origin fish (with few exceptions) or Chinook taken in harvest or by predators like orcas.
 The indicator is intended to reflect the goal of achieving wild population recovery of Puget Sound Chinook, which are federally listed as threatened.

-Annual percent change in spawner abundance from 1999 to 2023 for each Puget Sound Chinook salmon population, shown by geographic region.
+Annual percent change in spawner abundance from 1999 (year of Endangered Species Act listing) to 2023 for each Puget Sound Chinook salmon population, shown by geographic region.
 19 of 22 populations are shown; abundance data were not available at the necessary spatial scale for three populations (Mid-Hood Canal, Puyallup River, and Sammamish River).
 The lines show the 25th to 75th credibility intervals (CIs).
 CIs represent a range of values the true annual percent change likely falls within.
-CIs for no populations contain zero, suggesting increasing spawner abundance from 1999 to 2023.
+CIs for only one population (Snoqualmie River) contain zero.
+CIs greater than zero suggest increasing spawner abundance from 1999 to 2023.

 By 2050, all Chinook salmon populations increase, and at least 50 percent of the populations reach their recovery goals.